gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 Let's update our code to match this logic.
 Go ahead and fire up Visual Studio and open the GoodEats solution in the Lab 5 *start* directory.

 ### RootDialog
-Go ahead and open the *RootDialog* in Visual Studio and replace it's contents with the following code:
+Go ahead and open the *RootDialog.cs* file in Visual Studio and replace it's contents with the following code:

 ```csharp